Gay Porn Stars We Lost in 2025

 After a quick t-shirt purchase at the merch booth, we were back on the street.
 Kari was holding on to my arm as we headed down East Second Street.
 A panhandler approached and said “Now there’s an attractive couple!”
 My sister let out a sustained “Eeew” which I punctuated with “She’s my SISTER.”

 “My apologies.”
-He quickly said as he began walking alongside us.
+He responded quickly and moved on to the second half of his spiel as he walked alongside us.
 “I’m having a rough time right now.
 If you could reach down into your pockets and help me out with anything, anything at all, I would really appreciate it.”

 Kari, absentmindedly reached down into her pocket and presented him with a matchbook.
 He was not amused.